w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > ancestral or neighboring cells can determine the fate of a given cell.[^11]

-For Rosen, the *future* can too:
+For Rosen, the future can too:

 > [A] predictive model serves precisely to pull the future into the present.[^12]

 To stand McLuhan[^13] on his head: maybe the message has hijacked the medium, encoding a strategy for self-regulation and -replication via exploitation of negentropy.
 Maybe some model nobody has conceived of yet would better serve us.
 But it is by no means clear that any model, known or not, can afford ontological certainty.

-Some derivations may remain infeasible only until appropriate methods are developed.
+Some translations may remain infeasible only until appropriate methods are developed.
 Jonas and Kording, for instance, have shown modern neuroscience incapable of deriving the global function of a microprocessor from its underlying physical and logical structure:[^14] a feat we intuit should, in principle, be possible.
 But many other models likely cannot be reconciled by formal means.
 This doesn't mean we have to pick only one.

 McMullin paraphrases Kuhn: